 04 of 08

-I think both chenille and red-hot cattail are apt descriptions.
+Both chenille and red-hot cattail are apt descriptions for this tropical plant.
 Few people can resist rubbing the dangling fuzzy, red flowers.
-It's a fast grower and a long bloomer.
+Chenille plant is a fast grower and a long bloomer.

 05 of 08

 Christmas cactus seem to thrive on neglect.
 They don't even need you to manipulate their light exposure to set buds for Christmas blooms.
 They are especially long lived and propagate easily from cuttings.

 06 of 08